great-expectations/great_expectations/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_in_databricks.md

   <TabItem value="dataframe">

-We will use our familiar NYC taxi yellow cab data, which is available as sample data in Databricks.
-Run the following code in your notebook to load a month of data as a dataframe:
+Run the following code in your notebook to load a month of existing example taxi data as a DataFrame:

 ```python
 df = spark.read.format("csv")\